danmedani/pager_duty_stats/README.md

 ## Main feature:
 1. Ability to aggregate incident counts by day or by week across a date range for a set of services.
-See `--start-date` and `--end-date` for the time range, `--grouping-window` for aggregation bucket type, and `--service_ids` for which PagerDuty services you want to collect stats for.
+See `--start-date` and `--end-date` for the time range, `--grouping-window` for aggregation bucket type, and `--service-ids` for which PagerDuty services you want to collect stats for.

 ## Other features:
 1. Can include a break-down of when pages are happening (during work hours, off hours, or sleep hours).
 See `--include-time-of-day-counts`.